Rainbow Transformations Foundation · For Community Organizations

 Long waitlists are the reality for community health organizations.
 But waitlists not paired with meaningful triage leave TGI clients to hold risk and instability alone — often for months.

 The result is clients who arrive to care later, less stable, and less engaged.
-We offer a licensed-clinical and peer-support bridge layer designed to change that.
+RTF provides a peer support bridge layer — working alongside licensed clinical providers, not substituting for them — designed to close that gap.

 Service Delivery Model